 To ensure there is power when you need it, please also turn the lights and solar box off when not in use.

 Yes, the coverage in Uggeshall is generally medium to strong.

 The closest shop is The Village Store.
 It’s well-equipped with a nice mix of small local products and big brands which is a 3 minute drive, or 7 minute cycle ride away.

 Southwold is only a 7 minute drive away and offers a huge stretch of beach ranging from beautiful sand and peaceful dunes to shingle and a quirky pier.

 There are two pubs nearby, The Angel and The Plough which are roughly a 3 minute drive, or a 10 minute cycle ride away.

 Our pricing goes up during the festival (Thursday – Sunday night) as this is a peak time for us.
 Please enquire for specific details.
 We try to keep this as reasonable and competitive as possible each year.

 Yes, please speak to us about this.
 We can either suggest a local taxi company for you, or sometimes we’re able to drop you off ourselves.
 Please let us know in advance as the local companies get booked up months in advance!

-Yes at certain times of year, please drop us an email at email@example.com to enquire about this.
+Yes at certain times of year, please drop us an email at firstname.lastname@example.org to enquire about this.
 We do not accept stag do bookings.